alekcz/alekcz.github.io/_posts/2020-08-30-dear-manager-how-to-make-time-for-1-on-1s.md

 ![1-on-1 example plan](/images/blog/1on1-planning.png)

 ### Step 6: Build you 1-on-1 roster
-You're now ready to builf your roster.
-Starting wth the template below customise your roster layout, copy and tone so that it is appropriate for the people you manage.
+You're now ready to build your roster.
+Starting with the template below, customise your roster layout, copy and tone so that it is appropriate for the people you manage.

 You can grab the template (Dropbox Paper) here: [1-on-1 Roster Template on Dropbox Paper](https://paper.dropbox.com/doc/1on1-roster-for-Team-X--A6A273gDMqZd7JUd6E~0SF~bAg-BhRnIHiwmwBR11XpH5PVM)